 Domestic assault cases are far too common in America today, but there are also far too many false accusations with this type of crime.
 Thousands of people each year are arrested when couples call the police after an argument gets our of hand, or when a spouse is angry at the other.
 Unfortunately domestic cases are generally treated differently in the court system and defendants may find themselves facing angry victims and prosecutors.
 Assault is defined as the use of force or the threat of the use of force against another person that causes harm or fear of imminent harm in that person.
 It is domestic when the defendant is the spouse, cohabitant, or former cohabitant of the victim.
 Certain jurisdictions may have special prosecutors or judges that handle these cases, and as a result a defendant can face harsher sanctions then a defendant in a standard assault.
 If this doesn't sound fair then you are absolutely correct, but it is still a reality that defendants and their lawyers must face.

 Assault cases make up the large majority of all domestic violence crimes in Maryland.
-The state keeps detailed statistics on incidents of domestic violence, and according to the Governor’s office of crime control and prevention 16,500 of the 17,900 domestic violence incidents in 2010 were assaults, which translates to over 90 percent of all domestic violence incidents.
-Other less common domestic violence crimes include rape and homicide.
+The state keeps detailed statistics on incidents of domestic violence, and according to the Governor’s office of crime control and prevention about 90 percent of all domestic violence incidents are classified as assaults.
+In 2018 there were close to 30 thousand domestic violence cases opened in Maryland, which translates to about 27 thousand domestic assaults.
+Other less common domestic violence crimes include child abuse, rape and homicide.
 The Governor’s office does not break down the numbers of the specific types of the crime but it is safe to assume that the majority of domestic assault cases are of the second degree.
 While still being classified as a misdemeanor, second degree assault is an extremely serious criminal charge that carries a maximum jail sentence of 10 years.
 Domestic assault charges may also require a defendant to attend anger management classes, and may have an effect on child custody rights and divorce settlements.
 For this reason, pleading guilty to this charge can have severe consequences outside of the courtroom.
 Even if a prosecutor offers what appears to be a reasonable plea bargain, a defendant should always retain the services of a lawyer to assure that his or her rights are protected.
-The domestic assault lawyers at The Herbst Firm understand the consequences of a criminal charge, and will fight vigorously for your rights in and out of the courtroom.
+The Maryland domestic assault lawyers at The Herbst Firm understand the consequences of a criminal charge, and will fight vigorously for your rights in and out of the courtroom.